krishsub/svc2svc-multitenant/README.md

 ## Multi-tenant application registrations to the rescue
 The concept of [multi-tenant application registrations][MultiTenantAppBasics] has existed for a long time.
-In our scenario, while we are leveraging multi-tenant application registrations, we are also side-stepping many of the challenges associated with it.

-The primary challenge with multi-tenant *applications* is that sign-ins are accepted from any Azure AD tenant.
-For example, if a web application leverages a multi-tenant application registration, then user signs are permitted from other Azure AD tenants. **This is by-design**.
+The primary use-case (and some would say also the challenge) with multi-tenant *applications* is that sign-ins are accepted from any Azure AD tenant.
+For example, if a web application leverages a multi-tenant application registration, then user signs are permitted from other Azure AD tenants.
+**This is by-design**.
 It is then up to the application itself to implement any further authentication & authorization checks.

+There are two important differences in the way we are using multi-tenant applications in our scenario:

+1. There is **no** web application in our scenario.
+This prevents sign-ins from other tenants.
-In our scenario, we are going to side-step this entirely by not using any user sign-ins.
-We instead rely on a very explicit way to grant (only) a specific partner's application registration access to resources in your own tenant.
-In some ways, it is the inverse of the way custom applications leverage multi-tenant app registrations!
+2. We instead rely on a very explicit way to grant (only) a specific partner's application registration access to resources in your own tenant.
+In some ways, it is the **inverse** of the way custom applications leverage multi-tenant app registrations!

+> The above is not a commonly known use-case of multi-tenant application
+> registrations.
+They are typically used in web applications, but here we are
+> leveraging them directly in our Azure services which may or may not use HTTPS
+> for any protocol level communication (e.g. Kafka, AMQP, etc.).

 Let's take an example of an Event Hub in your own tenant (`my-tenant.com`).
 You'd like a parter of yours (`partner-tenant.com`) to have certain